thichuong/Web-server-Report/README.md

-# Web Server Report - High-Performance Crypto Dashboard
+# Web Server Report - High-Performance Crypto Dashboard (Main Service)

-🚀 **Ultra-fast Rust web server** achieving **16,829+ RPS** with **5.2ms latency** for crypto investment reports with advanced multi-threading, Cache Stampede Protection, and real-time features.
+🚀 **Ultra-fast Rust web server** achieving **16,829+ RPS** with **5.2ms latency** for crypto investment reports with advanced multi-threading, Cache Stampede Protection, and microservices architecture.

+> **🏗️ Microservices Architecture**: This is the **Main Service** that handles web presentation and data consumption.
+External APIs and WebSocket functionality are handled by the separate [Web-server-Report-websocket](../Web-server-Report-websocket) service.

 ## ✨ Key Features